hyperledger/indy-hipe/0000-template.md

 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.

-Some improvement proposals may be more aimed at contributors (e.g. for consensus internals); others may be more aimed at consumers.
+Some enhancement proposals may be more aimed at contributors (e.g. for consensus internals); others may be more aimed at consumers.

 # Reference